Vantiq/vantiq-extension-sources/extjsdk/README.md

 #### HTTP
 The HTTP handler receives all non source-related messages after authentication has succeeded.
 The majority of these messages will be confirmations of receipt for a message sent to the Vantiq server, and consist of a status of 200 and little else.
 Any other messages are likely to be an error of some sort, with status code 300+ and a body containing a message describing the error.
 The HTTP handler receives Response objects.

-#### Closure
+#### <a name="closeHandler" id="closeHandler">Closure
 The closure handler does not deal with a specific message or type of message, but instead is called when either your code calls `client.close()` or the WebSocket connection is forced to close, most likely due to a problem with the connection.
 This handler is called after everything but the handlers are reset, essentially creating a new Client targeting the same source.
+If you have saved a reference to the Client's Listener, be aware that the Listener is stopped and replaced with a functionally identical Listener just before this handler is called.
 The closure handler receives the Client whose connection closed.

 #### Configuration
 The configuration handler receives the message containing a configuration document created on the Vantiq client.
 This message is only received upon a successful source connection, and contains the source's configuration document as a Map at `((Map) <message>.getObject()).get("config")`.
 The configuration handler receives an ExtensionServiceMessage.